St. Gregory is blessed with several magnificent musical instruments

 Patrick Godon, St. Gregory the Great's Director of Music

 Patrick Godon is artistic director and pianist for the International Chamber Artists (ICA), a chamber music ensemble that he founded in 2006.
-ICA showcases a diverse group of professional musicians and supports musical organizations through collaborations and financial support.
+ICA showcases a diverse group of professional musicians and performs a wide variety of repertoire.
 Through educational components during performances, ICA seeks to sustain the future of classical music audiences.
-ICA performs a series of 5 concerts at St. Gregory the Great Church, and also has been featured on WFMT, at the Chicago Cultural Center, St. James Cathedral, the Belden Stratford Hotel, and the Harris Theater for Music and Dance.
+ICA performs a series of 5 concerts at St. Gregory the Great Church in Chicago, and also has been featured on WFMT, at the Chicago Cultural Center, the Morse Theater, St. James Cathedral, the Belden Stratford Hotel, the Schaumburg Prairie Center for the Arts, and the Harris Theater for Music and Dance.
+ICA went on its first international tour to Germany in September 2009 to critical acclaim.
 Discover more about this exciting ensemble at www.ICAmusic.org.